 ENFP is one of the most exciting personality types.
-Energetic and imaginative ENFPs bring zest and joy into our lives; their adventurousness, enthusiasm and hopeful optimism can be incredibly attractive and inspiring (see detailed ENFP personality profile here).
+Energetic and imaginative ENFPs bring zest and joy into our lives; their adventurousness, enthusiasm, and hopeful optimism can be incredibly attractive and inspiring (see detailed ENFP personality profile here).

-Whether you are an enlightened ENFP who is committed to improve themselves, or someone involved with an ENFP, the following ENFP weaknesses and negative traits are something to take a note of.
+Whether you are an enlightened ENFP who is committed to improving themselves or someone involved with an ENFP, the following ENFP weaknesses and negative traits are something to take a note of.

 2. They are always late

 ENFPs are always late and full of apologies, yet it seems they can’t help it even if they tried.
 There are two reasons why the ENFP can’t be on time:

-- they tend to get sidetracked.
+they tend to get sidetracked.

-Even when ENFPs begin their preparations early, they will usually get distracted in the process and the next thing they know it’s time they are supposed to be somewhere else.
+Even when ENFPs begin their preparations early, they will usually get distracted in the process, and the next thing they know it’s time they are supposed to be somewhere else.

-To grasp a new concept effectively, most people need the information to be presented in a clear and structured way, but the ENFP simply can’t commit to one standard.
+To grasp a new concept effectively, most people need the information to be presented in a clear and structured way, but the ENFP can’t commit to one standard.

-4. They may waste time at workplace
+4. They waste time at the workplace

-Trying to resolve other people’s conflicts, socializing by the water cooler and their general tendency to become distracted are not exact qualities that every employer wants.
+Trying to resolve other people’s conflicts, socializing by the water cooler, and their general tendency to become distracted are not exact qualities that every employer wants.

 5. They are noncommittal